sjones6/funcatron-docs/route-middleware.md

 }
 ```

-Eventually, you'd need to pass this into your routes array.
+Eventually, you'd need to pass this into the routes array passed into the `funcatron` method.

 ## Groups and Stacks